-The ornamental lakes which adorn the parkland below the front of the house were originally dug by hand during the 19th century and were recently restored, deepened and landscaped to accommodate trout for fishing.
+The ornamental ponds which adorn the parkland below the front of the house were originally dug by hand during the 19th century and were recently restored, deepened and landscaped.
 Until the mid 1990’s they had been hidden by dense undergrowth and submerged in silt.
 Though restoration is complete, replanting and regeneration is ongoing.

 The Beasts of Ballyvolane

 Ballyvolane plays host to a wide variety of wildlife both native and domestic which provide a great distraction for little people and big kids alike.
 Some of our native species, such as the red squirrel or hedgehogs, can sometimes be a little elusive but patience is well rewarded.
 Ballyvolane is still a working farm too and the cattle that graze the surrounding pastures are kept good company by two much loved donkeys (Poquita & Heloise).
 Various kinds or rare-breed pigs currently occupy the back haggard along with the large flock of Muscovy ducks and hens who lay eggs for the breakfast table and for baking.
 The spaniels and terriers are always bubbling with excitement, welcoming guests and begging to be taken for walks.
 Fan-tail doves occupy the aviary in the gardens.

 - Read ‘Archie, the largest cat in Munster’ by Pete the Vet.
 Archie was a well renowned feline resident of Ballyvolane for nearly 25 years!